Frequently Asked Questions

 WHat kind of dog trainer are you?

 I am a balanced dog trainer.
 That means that we use both "yes" and "no" to get the dogs into a better state of mind and eliminate unwanted behaviors.
-We use food, affections, inclusion, adventures, exercise, toys, play and treats to tell the dog "yes" we like that behavior.
+We use food, affection, inclusion, adventures, exercise, toys, play, and treats to tell the dog "yes" we like that behavior.
 We use prong collars, e-collars, pet convincers(air sprayer), slip leads, spacial pressure, social pressure, and bonkers (rolled up towel) to teach the dogs "no" we do not want you to do that anymore.
 Through balanced training we are not only able to get the dog trained, but we are able to give the owner the tools they need to succeed in keeping up with the training.

 What is an e-collar?

 E-collars or electronic collars are one of the safest and most effective tools when it comes to training dogs and including them in our life.
 Many people naively refer to these collars as "shock collars", however that is not an accurate word to describe them.
 The truth is while these collars at high levels can produce a "shocking" sensation, they can also provide the dog with extremely low levels of electrical stimulation to gently provide the dog with information from the handler/owner.
 When used properly, the electronic collar is used primarily at a very low level, which actually is not painful at all.
 To properly train a dog to be sensitive to low level e collar pressure takes time, which is why we only offer e-collar training after 5 or more private dog training sessions or 2 or more weeks of boarding and training with us.